digital-logic-and-computer-design/vscode-riscv-venus-2/readme.md

 ### Ecall `0x154`: Set left four seven segment displays

 This ecall updates the leftmost four seven segment displays.
-The values of `a1` are used to designate which of the 32 individual LEDs should be activated as previously shown.
+The values of `a1` are used to designate which of the 32 individual LEDs should be activated as shown above.

-### Ecall `0x155`: Get right four seven segment displays
+### Ecall `0x155`: Get left four seven segment displays

 This ecall retrieves the current value of individual segments for the leftmost four displays in `a0`.

-### Ecall `0x156`: Get Buttons
+### Ecall `0x156`: Get buttons

 This ecall retrieves the current value of buttons in `a0`.
 A `1` indicates the button is currently pressed.

 ### Ecall `0x160`: Set RGB LED values

 This ecall sets the current value of Red, Blue, and Green components of the RGB LED.
-The last three bytes in `a1` represent the RBG tuple (`0x00RRGGBB`).
+The last three bytes in `a1` represent the RGB tuple (`0x00RRGGBB`).

 ### Ecall `0x161`: Get RGB LED values